Unexpected Dangers of Gum Disease

 Your gum acts as a barrier inside your mouth that prevents inflammation from spreading to other body organs which may adversely affect your bodily functions.
-In fact, studies have shown that gum disease increase the risk of other health problems, like diabetes, cardiovascular problems, osteoporosis, stroke, asthma, and pregnancy complications and dementia.
+In fact, studies have shown that gum disease increases the risk of other health problems, like diabetes, cardiovascular problems, osteoporosis, stroke, asthma, and pregnancy complications, and dementia.

 What is Gum Disease?